Medical Countermeasures and Non-Pharmaceutical Interventions

-NACCHO developed and collected resources that provide insight on best practice strategies to overcome challenges experienced while completing the Centers for Disease Control and Prevention (CDC) MCM ORR.
+NACCHO developed and collected resources that provide insight on best practice strategies to overcome challenges experienced while completing the MCM ORR.
 Resources include tools to help with identifying relevant ORR documentation and steps that health departments need to complete as the date of the ORR approaches within their jurisdiction.
-Resources can be accessed within NACCHO’s Toolbox or within CDC’s MCM SharePoint Site.
-To find specifc resources within the NACCHO Toolbox to assist with the MCM ORR, download the following fact sheet.
+Resources can be accessed within NACCHO’s Toolbox or within CDC’s On-TRAC Portal.
+To find specific resources within the NACCHO Toolbox to assist with the MCM ORR, download the following fact sheet.

-Incorporating Populations with Functional and Access Needs into MCM Planning
+Incorporating Populations with Access and Functional Needs into MCM Planning

 - Improved Planning for Vulnerable Populations through Use of Closed Points of Dispensing

 - Inclusive Just-in-Time Training for Mass Prophylaxis/POD Operations

 - Lessons from Local Health Departments on Inclusive MCM Planning